 Periodontal disease is diagnosed by evaluating x-rays and measuring the saccular depth around each tooth during oral exams.
-Maintaining healthy gums is essential for strong teeth and a beautiful smile.
+Maintaining a healthy gums is essential to maintaining healthy teeth and a beautiful smile.
 After a thorough oral exam, we will put together a periodontal treatment plan customized to meet your needs and improve gingival health.

 Common signs of gum disease

-Periodontal disease often begins as gingivitis, a concern where the gums become red, swollen, and inflamed.
+Gum disease usually begins as gingivitis, which is troubled by redness, swelling, and inflammation of the gums.
 Some other symptoms of early gum disease include: